• /

 Additional metric details

-We capture Fluent Bit's internal metrics by using its prometheus_scrape input plugin in conjunction with its prometheus_remote_write output plugin.
-All the Prometheus counter metrics are actually cumulative counters, but we automatically perform a delta conversion when they are ingested at New Relic to ease querying them using NRQL later.
-You can find more details here.
+We capture Fluent Bit's internal metrics by using its prometheus_scrape input plugin together with the prometheus_remote_write output plugin.
+All Prometheus counter metrics are cumulative counters, but we automatically perform a delta conversion when they are ingested at New Relic to ease querying them using NRQL later.
+More details can be found here.

-• Internal plugin metrics from newrelic-fluent-bit-output: Collected by the output plugin and sent to New Relic's metric API.
-These metrics only contain the cluster_name dimension, so they can be narrowed down to a particular cluster but not to a particular host or pod.
-They're useful to assess the overall latency when delivering the logs to the New Relic Logs API or to observe potential packaging problems.
+• Internal plugin metrics from newrelic-fluent-bit-output: These metrics are collected by the output plugin and sent to New Relic's metric API when sendMetrics: true is enabled.
+They include the cluster_name dimension, allowing them to be narrowed down to a particular cluster but not to a specific host or pod.
+These metrics are useful for assessing overall latency when delivering logs to the New Relic Logs API or identifying potential packaging issues.

 Troubleshoot your Kubernetes plugin for log forwarding installation

-Sometimes, despite correctly installing the Kubernetes log forwarding plugin (newrelic-logging Helm chart), you may encounter performance issues that affect the correct delivery of logs.
-In that case, it can help to look at the log forwarder's internal metrics to see if you can find the cause of the problem.
+Sometimes, despite correctly installing the Kubernetes log forwarding plugin (newrelic-logging Helm chart), you may encounter performance issues affecting the correct delivery of logs.
+In such cases, examining the log forwarder's internal metrics may help identify the cause of the problem.

 The newrelic-logging Helm chart provides a configuration setting to enable the collection of such metrics for a given Kubernetes cluster.
 We also provide a JSON-formatted dashboard template to easily display all these metrics in New Relic.